panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 `myObject` is a plain JavaScript object.
 The property `myProp` is defined directly on `myObject`, being an *own property*.

-If you'd like to list the own properties of an object, you can use `Object.getOwnPropertyNames(object)`.
+To list the own properties of an object use the built-in utility function `Object.getOwnPropertyNames(object)`.

-Let's use `myObject` and list all of its own properties:
+Let's list the own properties of `myObject`:

 ```javascript
 const myObject = {